If you are a new member, a visitor or a guest, even in a non-Land Rover, your vehicle should still meet our requirements.

 The reason?
 Chassis members are thin-walled box section.
 If you simply drill a hole through a box section, pop a bolt in and then tighten it up you will crush the box.
 At the factory they fit strengthening pieces or tubes inside, in way of the holes to prevent such crushing.
 They also put the holes in safe places!

-- Bolts: We recommend using high tensile (HT) bolts of 12mm diameter where possible and coat them with grease especially on sections which will lie hidden inside chassis or box sections to avoid early rusting.
+- Bolts: We recommend using high tensile (HT) bolts, grade 10 or better, of 12mm diameter where possible and coat them with grease especially on sections which will lie hidden inside chassis or box sections to avoid early rusting.

-What type of recovery point should I use/buy?
+What type of recovery point should I use or buy?

 There are many varieties, each having their good and bad points.
 There is no specific club recommendations, only that they are purpose built or manufactured for the job.
 Remember though with all recovery points that they work best and are strongest when the pull is in a direct straight line with the way they are oriented.